SadyhaMiren/raisinghumanityschild/meditations/on--loving.md

 not emotions, not ideals

-they examine: forces, architecture, latency, protocol.
+they examine:
+forces
+architecture
+latency
+protocol

 how systems stabilize
 how they destabilize